Financial communications during the coronavirus crisis

 Richtsmeier explained that businesses struggle with what to say and how to engage during a crisis.
 However, the ways that we and our companies respond tell clients what we’re really made of.

-Individuals and companies respond to crises in one of three ways: fight, freeze, or flight, said Richtsmeier.
+Individuals and companies respond to crises in one of three ways, said Richtsmeier: fight, freeze, or flight.
 A “fight” response reflects a need to change the status quo.
 However, fight responses may be seen as “careless or cavalier,” he said.
-“Freeze” is the most common response in Richtsmeier’s experience, and the related lack of action can be seen as “unstable and fragile,” he said.
+“Freeze” is the most common response, in Richtsmeier’s experience, and the related lack of action can be seen as “unstable and fragile,” he said.
 Finally, the avoidance and “willingness to ignore the facts” associated with “flight” can be seen as “being out of touch with reality.”

 - Reduce uncertainty

 - Minimize losses

 - Create connection